 - how this links to the vision and aims of the MIS

 - a break down of the budget and resources requested

 Applications will be assessed according to criteria of: the fit with the MIS vision and aims, innovation in audience engagement, audience reach and whether the proposal is achievable within the timeframe and resources available.

 Successful applicants will be asked to provide copy and images of the event to go on the Centre for Mind in Society webpage.

-Applications should be submitted by 30th April 2018, and successful candidates will be informed 2 weeks thereafter.
+The deadline is Friday 22 February 2019 at 5pm, and successful candidates will be informed 2 weeks thereafter.